rahul0705/rahul0705.github.io/docs/ci.md

   rules.
 - `npm run typecheck` runs `astro check`, which checks TypeScript and Astro files through the project configuration.
-  `astro:check` is retained as a manual alias, but CI and `quality` do not invoke both.
+  There is no duplicate `astro:check` alias.
 A temporary TypeScript error in a standalone script was confirmed to fail Astro checking before removing the redundant `tsc` invocation.
 - Source Markdown lint excludes `dist/`; generated resume Markdown is checked once after generation.